Robert Wilmott, M.D.

-Dr. Smith is an active teacher in the curriculum and holds a variety of administrative positions in the School of Medicine including: director of first and second year medical student electives, director of medical student career advising and director of Phase I curriculum.
+Dr. Smith is an active teacher in the curriculum and is the director of medical student career advising.
 He was named the assistant dean for student affairs in 2013.
 He is interested in surgical technologies, mentoring medical students and student career development.

 L. James Willmore, M.D., is the associate dean of admissions, student affairs and continuing medical education at the Saint Louis University School of Medicine, as well as a professor of neurology and pharmacology and physiology.

 Dr. Willmore received his Doctor of Medicine with honors from the Saint Louis University School of Medicine and trained in neurology at the University of Virginia.
 His clinical focus is epilepsy; he is part of SLUCare Physician Group, the academic medical practice of Saint Louis University, and is recognized by the Best Doctors in America.

 Gary Whitworth is the associate dean for finance and administration at the Saint Louis University School of Medicine.
 He received his Bachelor of Science degree in Business Administration and Master of Business Administration from the University of Missouri-St. Louis.
 He is a member of the AAMC Principal Business Officer group and the Group on Business Affairs as well as the Medical Group Management Association.